-The New York Zen Center for Contemplative Care (NYZC) offers guidance for people interested in beginning meditation or continuing in their existing practice; we train people from all walks of life— including medical professionals, parents, lawyers, artist and bankers—in compassionate caregiving; we support people and their loved ones through serious illness and death, and assists family and friends during their grieving process.
+The New York Zen Center for Contemplative Care (NYZC) offers guidance for people interested in beginning meditation or continuing in their existing practice; we train people from all walks of life— including medical professionals, parents, lawyers, artist and bankers—in compassionate caregiving; we support people and their loved ones through serious illness and death, and assist family and friends during their grieving process.
 We also celebrate and honor many of life’s meaningful moments.

 Since opening in 2007, our center has been a trailblazer in researching, testing and developing contemplative care methodologies.
 Today, New York Zen Center’s techniques are internationally recognized—and have touched the lives of tens of thousands of individuals.